Solon, OH

 How to Teach Your Child to Floss?

-• Use soft, flexible floss or kid-friendly floss picks.
+• Use soft, flexible floss or child-friendly floss picks.

-• Gently slide the floss between teeth, forming a C-shape around each tooth.
+• Wrap the floss in a C-shape around each tooth.

-• Move the floss up and down carefully to remove plaque without hurting the gums.
+• Gently move the floss up and down, being careful not to snap it into the gums.

 Best Dietary Choices for Healthy Teeth